microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaAdministrativeUnit.md

 This Command update DisplayName of specific administrative unit.

-- `-Id` parameter specifies the administrative unit Id.
+- `-Id` parameter specifies the Id of an administrative unit.
 - `-DisplayName` parameter specifies the display name for the administrative unit.

 ### Example 2: Update Description